adamcogen/drum-machine/README.md

 ![Polyrhythmic Drum Machine](assets/images/sequencer-rows-2_6_2023.png "Polyrhythmic Drum Machine")

-A drum machine for creating unique time feels and polyrhythms.
+A drum machine for creating grooves with unique time feels.
 Try it [here](https://adamcogen.github.io/drum-machine/).

 For best results, use Chrome browser on Mac.
 Mobile not currently supported.